Christians Beware: Losing Everything Is Still An Option!

 After I left the class and went back outside – the only thing I could do was stare in somewhat of a daze, at the scene where it had all taken place.
 The mom to the other little girl who was there, came walking up to lay out all the frightening details of the prior afternoon for me again.

 Praise God for the kids being ok, besides a few bumps and scrapes!
 And mentally shaken, no doubt.

 I’m thankful for there being one less child under there.
 That MY child wasn’t under there.

-And I’m humbled, too.
-I thought I had knew what was going to take place in the future, you know?
+I thought I knew what was would take place in the future, you know?
 When Beatrice the Bee would be coming home with us again.
 But even then, what would seem to be such a minute matter, I wasn’t grasping how I’ll NEVER be able to control things!
 Because, just when you think you’ve got things figured out…

 Danger lurks everywhere.
 Even in the elementary school courtyard.
 God’s always one step ahead, though, working things out for His glory.